 - You’re prepared to take a pay cut.
 Perhaps you’re already making great money, and you’re willing to sacrifice some pay to gain the benefits of freelance life like the ability to set your own schedule and work on the projects you choose.

 - You’re happy where you are and would need the promise of more money to make the switch to a freelance career.
 After all, becoming self-employed can be a big leap and involves saying goodbye to benefits like paid vacation time.
 Maybe you’d need more income to justify making the change.

-A Guide to Different Payment Structures
+How Much to Charge as a Freelancer: A Guide to Different Payment Structures

 The next thing to consider is how you’ll charge.
 There are a number of options for tech freelancers here, with the most common being: